-How we share your data
+How we share your data and the safeguards we apply to such sharing

 We will not sell your data to third parties.
 We will only share it with third parties if we are allowed or required to do so by law.
-This includes for example where we decide to report alleged criminal misconduct to the police.
+Our archives may be consulted by researchers, with our permission and subject to requirements in terms of restrictions and safeguards laid down by those who have charge of the material which include whether researchers are allowed to take copies of records or whether other restrictions apply.